Relaxation of Thermal Capillary Waves for Nanoscale Liquid Films on Anisotropic-slip Substrates: Simulation methodology

 For the $\left\langle 110\right\rangle$ surface, the individually applied body forces are also $g_x^*=0.01$ and $g_y^*=0.01$.
 There is a clear difference between $u_x$ and $u_y$ (see Figure \ref{fig2}(b)), indicating that the $\left\langle 110\right\rangle$ surface exhibits significant anisotropy.
 The slip lengths in the $x$ and $y$ direction are measured to be $\ell_x=0.80$ nm and $\ell_y=0.05$ nm, respectively, for the case $C_{\left\langle 110\right\rangle}$.

-We note that as the HB does not align with the edge of the solid, the effective thickness of the fluid domain simulated for capillary waves is different from its initial thickness.
+Notably, as the HB does not align with the edge of the solid, the effective thickness of the fluid domain simulated for capillary waves is different from its initial thickness.
 As the position of the initial free surface is at $3.34$ nm and the HB is at $z_\mathrm{HB} = 0.41$ nm, the effective thickness of a film is 2.93 nm.
+We note that our choice of the position of HB is empirical, and guided by the results of Bocquet and Barrat\cite{bo1994}; for a more robust determination of the HB, one may refer to refs\cite{bo1994,ch2015}.